ReuschelCGN/mp-eventwatcher/README.md

 The Plugin then grabs that file and checks if an event is missing for you or changed information and then updates your database accordingly.

 ## Quest Resets
 Event Watcher can automatically adjust Quest scan times based on on-going events.
 It does it by checking the file above for events that reset Quests and then changes your walkerarea values with the event times.
+Additionaly this branch can truncate the quests from MAD DB for rescan.

 ### Config options
 - **enable**: Whether or not to enable auto Quest resets
 default_time: The time you want Quest scans to start on normal days
 - **max_time**: Ignore reset times that are later than this
 - **check_timeframe**: Defines the hours in which the plugin checks quest resets
-- **reset_for**: Define event types and if you want quests to reset for their start, end or both.
+- **reset_for**: Define event types and if you want quests to reset and truncate DB for their start, end or both.
   - `event community-day` - if you want to rescan quests for every start and end of an event and cday
   - `event:start` - only rescan quests for event starts (my personal recommendation)
   - `community-day event:end` - Rescan quests for cday starts and ends, but only for event ends